Artificial Intelligence and College Applications

 Background:

-With the growing use of AI writing tools like ChatGPT and QuillBot, higher education is in the midst of a change when it comes to how to teach writing, evaluate student writing, and enforce plagiarism rules.
+With the growing use of AI writing tools like ChatGPT, Gemini, and DeepSeek, higher education is in the midst of a sea change when it comes to how to teach writing, evaluate student writing, and enforce plagiarism rules.
 College admissions is no exception.

-With the growing use of AI writing tools like ChatGPT and QuillBot, higher education is in the midst of a change when it comes to how to teach writing, evaluate student writing, and enforce plagiarism rules.
+With the growing use of AI writing tools like ChatGPT, Gemini, and DeepSeek, higher education is in the midst of a sea change when it comes to how to teach writing, evaluate student writing, and enforce plagiarism rules.
 College admissions is no exception.

 Our Current Policy